Chapter 15.04

 The Fire Marshal is authorized to reduce the fire-flow requirements for isolated buildings or a group of buildings in rural areas or small communities where the development of full fire-flow requirements is impractical.
 This may include consideration of alternative materials and methods where the Fire Marshal finds that the proposed design is satisfactory and complies with the intent of the provisions of this code, and that the material, method, or work is at least the equivalent of that prescribed in this code in quality, strength, effectiveness, fire-resistance, durability, and safety.

 B103.2 Increases.
-The Fire Code Official is authorized to increase the fore flow requirements where conditions indicate an unusual susceptibility to group fires or conflagrations.
+The Fire Code Official is authorized to increase the fire flow requirements where conditions indicate an unusual susceptibility to group fires or conflagrations.
 An increase shall be not more than twice that required for the building under construction.

 SECTION B104 FIRE-FLOW CALCULATION AREA